St. Joseph Medical Center

 • Upper extremity exercise

-Orthopaedic occupational therapy begins with an interview to obtain information about a patient’s prior level of function, home setup, and available family support.
-Therapists then evaluate the patient’s upper extremity range of motion, muscle strength, sensation, and coordination, as well as basic self-care skills such as bed mobility, toilet transfer and dressing.
-Patients will typically have one occupational therapy session per day, but this may vary depending on the patient’s needs.
+Orthopedic occupational therapy begins with an interview to obtain information about a patient's prior level of function, home setup and available family support.
+Patients will typically have one occupational therapy session per day, but this may vary depending on the patient's needs.